Do I have the Knowledge to Answer? Investigating Answerability of Knowledge Base Questions: Related Work

-\paragraph{QA Datasets and Answerability:} Many benchmark datasets exist for KBQA~\cite{gu:www2021grailqa,yih:acl2016webqsp,talmor:acl2018complexwebqsp,cao:acl2022kqapro}, but only contain answerable questions.
 Unanswerable questions have been incorporated into other QA datasets~\cite{rajpurkar:acl2018-squadidk,sulem:naacl2022-ynidk,reddy:tacl2019coqa,choi:emnlp2018-quac,raina:acl2022-mcqnone}.
 These are typically achieved by pairing one question with the context for another question.
-Incorporating unanswerable questions in KBQA involves modifying the shared KB for with interdependent operations and is thus significantly more challenging.
+Introduction of unanswerability in the dataset in a controlled manner is significantly more challenging in KBQA, since the KB is the single shared context across questions and across train and test.